-We provide affordable and effective treatment options for children with genetic illnesses through advanced genomic testing and uniquely personalized care, while contributing pioneering breakthroughs in genomic medical research worldwide.
+We provide affordable and effective treatment options for children and adults with genetic illnesses through advanced genomic testing and uniquely personalized care, while contributing pioneering breakthroughs in genomic medical research worldwide.

-By researching rare genetic mutations within the Lancaster County Amish and Mennonite communities, we are able to bridge the gap between genomic research and the application of practical, patient focused medicine.
-Ultimately, we are dedicated to the idea that advanced molecular genetic techniques can be integrated into local medical care to reduce childhood death, disability, and chronic illness.
+By researching rare genetic mutations within the Lancaster County Amish and Mennonite communities, we are able to bridge the gap between genomic research and the application of practical, patient-focused medicine.
+Ultimately, we are dedicated to the idea that advanced molecular genetic techniques can be integrated into local medical care to reduce death, disability, and chronic illness.

-We collaborate with other researchers and scientists frequently in order to participate in furthering scholarly research on causes and treatments of rare genetic diseases.
+We collaborate with other researchers and scientists frequently in order to further scholarly research on causes and treatments of rare genetic diseases.

 Diseases & Mutations

-Because the human genome is so complex and our genetic sequence could go awry in so many different ways, we must work to understand and treat many types of genetic illnesses.
-We manage over 380 known disorders including MSUD, GA-1, and propionic acidemia.
+Because the human genome is so complex and our genetic sequence could go awry in so many different ways, we work to understand and treat many types of genetic illnesses.
+We manage over 400 known disorders including MSUD, GA-1, and propionic acidemia.

 We offer a variety of services for children and adults with genetic illnesses.
 We do preventative testing of newborns, as well as treatment of newborns that have a high risk of disability due to genetic predisposition.
-We also diagnosis children and adults already suffering from genetic diseases, while working to provide treatments that ease suffering for the patient and family alike.
+We also diagnose children and adults already suffering from genetic diseases, while working to provide treatments that ease suffering for the patient and their family alike.

 At the Clinic, we practice a unique form of medicine that integrates advanced genetic research and practical care.
 Each patient we treat receives highly personalized care that is grounded in genomic testing.
 We search for the best treatment for the patient and their unique needs.

 Lab Services, Requirements & Forms

-Our CLIA-certified biomedical and molecular genetics laboratory provides various assays, including amino acid analysis, real-time molecular diagnostic testing, molecular cytogenetic analysis, and exploratory gene mapping.
+Our CLIA-certified biomedical and molecular genetics laboratory is equipped for various assays, including amino acid analysis, real-time molecular diagnostic testing, molecular cytogenetic analysis, and exploratory gene mapping.

 Fellowships & Internships